Heckman Selection Model

 summary(heck_2step)

-# The coefficient on the inverse Mills ratio (lambda) estimates rho * sigma
+# Coefficient on lambda (inverse Mills ratio) estimates rho * sigma

-# If lambda is significant, selection bias is present
+# If lambda is significant, this is consistent with selection bias under the model

 heck_mle <- heckit(